shibdib/SlothBot/readme.md

 _This was made as a way for me to learn JS, so excuse any horrible practices you may encounter.
 Slowly refactoring the really ugly stuff._

 ##Current Features
-- Supports both subscriptions and 10 CPU accounts
+- Supports both subscriptions and non sub accounts
+- Supports the season shard
 - Automated Room Building
 - Automated Room Claiming
 - Automated Room Defense